-1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: ☐ TNWs: linear feet, wide, Or acres. ☐ Wetlands adjacent to TNWs: acres.
-2. RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: ☑ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+- 1. TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: - Wetlands adjacent to TNWs: acres. - 2.
+RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: - ☑ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: Google Earth aerials show flow in the tributary from October through June, suggesting seasonal flow.
-The channel was also flowing in a July and an August image, likely due to irrigation overflow.
+Provide rationale indicating that tributary flows seasonally: Google Earth aerials show flow in the tributary from January through June, suggesting seasonal flow.
+The channel was also flowing in a couple August images, likely due to irrigation overflow.